 Get the ideas on how to convince your stakeholders to adopt a digital experience cloud in their strategy.

 In the history of CMS, traditional content management systems evolved into broader digital experience platforms, and are now evolving into digital experience clouds.
-Being more than just another new buzzword, digital clouds fundamentally alter the way organisations can do business—and stragglers will not survive.
+Being more than just another new buzzword, digital clouds fundamentally alter the way organizations can do business—and stragglers will not survive.

 A healthy business is closely aligned with a great customer journey—and in order to lift the former, you will need to improve the latter.
 A digital experience cloud can provide the necessary boost to make this goal reality.

 A digital experience cloud (DXC) offers the same features as a digital experience platform (DXP), but with one crucial difference: Demanding tasks like operations, scaling, and cloud deployment are managed by the vendor instead of in-house or by a third party.
-This means the platform itself is readily available, enabling you to focus solely on building solutions and improving your organisation’s digital customer journey and personalised experiences.
+This means the platform itself is readily available, enabling you to focus solely on building solutions and improving your organization’s digital customer journey and personalized experiences.

 Being less dependent on internal resources to begin a project will liberate time and resources, so you can develop your content and services—resulting in potentially more value to your customers.
 This means increased revenue and saved costs.

 In a time when even the smallest delays can cause decline in conversion rate and page view throughout the customer journey, having a fast and powerful cloud in the core will certainly be a business advantage.

 Managing cloud infrastructure and operations in-house allows for more complexity and more moving parts—and consequently more risk.

-But no organisation can excel in all areas.
+But no organization can excel in all areas.
 Managing operations yourself means you need to know every detail, which is both time-consuming and costly.
 This is why the division of labour economy is so successful.
 Outsourcing to cloud professionals keeps the parts of your concern to a minimum, while the vendor simultaneously takes advantage of its economies of scale.